Skip to main menu Skip to main content Skip to footer content

 Brevium HIPAA Business Associate Terms And Conditions

-The following HIPAA Business Associate Terms and Conditions (referred to hereafter as the “HIPAA Agreement”) are part of the Brevium Software License and Consulting Agreement to which it this Exhibit B is attached, and capitalized terms not otherwise defined herein have the meanings set forth in the Agreement.
-By signing the Agreement the Customer and Brevium also agree to these terms.
+The following Business Associate Agreement (referred to hereafter as the “HIPAA Agreement”) is part of the Brevium Software License and Consulting Agreement (the “Agreement”) to which this Exhibit B is attached, and capitalized terms not otherwise defined herein have the meanings set forth in the Agreement.
+By signing the Agreement, the Customer and Brevium also agree to the terms set forth herein.

 1. Definitions.
 For purposes of this HIPAA Agreement, the following terms shall have the designated meanings.
 All other terms shall have the same meanings as in HIPAA or HITECH.